 Also known as a Medicare Supplement plan, Medigap generally lets you see, without a referral, any doctor in the United States who accepts Medicare patients.
 Your coverage also travels with you, so if you travel frequently, including internationally, you may find Medigap appealing.

-Also on the plus side, you also will have fewer, if any, copays and deductibles, with these plans (depending on one of the 10 Medigap plans you choose) than a comparable Advantage plan, making it easier to budget.
+Also on the plus side, you will have fewer, if any, copays and deductibles, with these plans (depending on one of the ten Medigap plans you choose) than a comparable Advantage plan, making it easier to budget.

 In exchange for the increased choice and portability that a Medigap policy provides are those inescapable monthly premiums.
 These are in addition to the monthly Part B premiums that you pay to Medicare.

 Medigap plans also come with few extras, unlike an Advantage plan which bundles additional benefits like prescription drugs, dental, vision, and wellness care into one plan.